ViditJain12/Parq/README.md

 Parq estimates how long it will take to walk back to the parked car.
 It then uses a safety buffer to decide when the user should leave.

-Buffer logic:

-- Under 5 minute walk: 2 minute buffer
-- 5 to 15 minute walk: 5 minute buffer
-- Over 15 minute walk: 7 minute buffer

 Example:

-If parking expires in 20 minutes and the user is 10 minutes away, Parq adds a 5 minute buffer and alerts the user 15 minutes before expiry.
+If parking expires in 20 minutes and the user is 10 minutes away, Parq adds a X minute buffer and alerts the user Y minutes before expiry.

-## Screenshots

-Screenshots coming soon.

 ## Project Structure